 RE and T-RE data capsules generated in the same session will be treated by RMANP as two data flows with independent sequence numbers and state information.
-The only difference between the processing of RE and T-RE data capsules is that the removal of a T-RE data capsule can be triggered by the expiration of its associated reliability time (Data_RT).
+The only difference between the processing of RE and T-RE data capsules is that the removal of a T-RE data capsule can be triggered by the expiration of its associated reliability time (Data\RT).
 From now on, all the processing will be explained for RE data capsules, and T-RE processing will only be highlighted when differences appear.

+Source

-Source - The source stores RE and T-RE data capsules generated until the corresponding MACK capsules have been received with information from all receivers.
-In the case of T-RE data capsules, they are also removed when their Data_RT (the reliability time of the session) expires.
+The source stores RE and T-RE data capsules generated until the corresponding MACK capsules have been received with information from all receivers.
+In the case of T-RE data capsules, they are removed also when their Data\RT expires (the reliability time of the session).
 The application is responsible for choosing the type of session service it requires for each RMANP session opened.
 The characteristics of the three session services are:

-- Open group Only UR and T-RE data capsules are used.
-In this kind of session the source does not have any information related to the receivers connected to the session. - Controlled open group All types of capsules (UR, RE, and T-RE data) are allowed in this session type.
+Open Group.- Only UR and T-RE data capsules are used.
+In this kind of session the source does not have any information related to the receivers connected to the session.

+Controlled Open Group.- All types of capsules (UR, RE and T-RE data) are allowed in this session type.
 The source controls the receivers that are connected during the session by periodically requesting receiver status information.
-This request is done by setting the Mack_Required flag in RE or T-RE data or retransmission capsules.
-The source entity will inform the application about which receivers join or leave the session.
-If the application requests it, the source can promote the expulsion of any receiver by multicasting an RRL capsule. - Closed group The application indicates the list of receivers that should participate in the session.
-When the RMANP session is initiated, the source entity unicasts an invitation to each of those receivers.
-If one (or more) receiver(s) has not answered positively, the source entity will notify the application of this fact, which decides between aborting or continuing the session.
-Then, if new receivers connect they are automatically expulsed (using RRL capsule).
+This request is done by setting the Mack\Required flag in RE or T-RE data or retransmission capsules.
+The source entity will inform the application on which receivers join or leave the session.
+If the application requests it, the source can promote the expulsion of any receiver by multicasting a RRL capsule.

+Closed Group.- The application indicates the list of receivers that should participate in the session.
+When the RMANP session is initiated, the source entity unicasts invitations to each of those receivers.
+If one (or more) receivers has not answered positively, the source entity will notify this fact to the application which decides between aborting or continuing the session.
+Then, if new receivers connect they are automatically expulsed (using RRL Capsule).
 In other aspects, this session type is similar to the controlled open group.